Modern History Playlist

 Fun Facts

-Gandhi attended the London Conference dressed in his simple dhoti, shawl, and sandals, shocking British elites.
+Gandhi attended the London Conference dressed in his simple dhoti, shawl, and sandals, symbolizing the common Indian.

 Mains Key Points